MRaheem99/mr-studio/README.md

 ## 📖 About

-MR Studio is a powerful, browser-based animation tool that combines vector drawing, keyframe animation, and professional export features.
-Create stunning animations, draw freehand with multiple brush types, group objects, add keyframes with easing, and export to video or GIF - all without installing any software.
+MR Studio is a powerful free animation software, browser-based animation tool that combines vector drawing, keyframe animation, and professional export features.
+Create stunning animations, create cartoon animations, create animation videos for Youtube channel, draw freehand with multiple brush types, group objects, add keyframes with easing, and export to video or GIF - all without installing any software.

 Whether you're a professional animator, motion graphics designer, or hobbyist, MR Studio provides the tools you need to bring your ideas to life.